Helther/ChampManager/README.md

  * add user profile with championship settings and statistics
  * add gui for viewing/add/editing championship participants
- * add championship progression after every new race and season with periodic udpates to teams and drivers
+ * add championship progression after every new race and season with periodic updates to teams and drivers

 ## License